 Second step: Assess the level of exposure

-If the employee has been in the workplace, were they around other employees or customers?
-If yes, then you should:
+If the employee has been in the workplace, then you should:

 - Check the public health guidelines in your jurisdiction on how to proceed in your situation.